 If another “access to water* project is realized, it will allow men, women, and children to devote more time and energy to their education and their economy.
 With your help, we can help the people of a village in East Sumba, access clean water and save hours per day – imagine what this time saved could bring them on a socio-economic level.
 Together, we can contribute to easier access to clean water and help break the cycle of poverty.

 Thank you very much for your concrete help and your love, to offer a bright future to many people and their families, communities also!

-You can find the project and or more complete information, on this project initiated by Fair Fair Indonesia and Kawan Baik Indonesia by clicking on one of the buttons below!
+You can find the project and or more complete information, on this project initiated by Fair Fair Indonesia and Kawan Baik Indonesia, by clicking on one of the buttons below!
 Thank you so much.